 Call for Artists

 The City of Hamilton is seeking emerging Artists and Artists new to working in the public realm to submit proposals to design wraps for up to thirty-two (32) individual traffic signal boxes in Downtown Hamilton.
-For more information and/or to make a submission, please download the documents below:
+For more information please download the documents below: